The E. M. Viquesney "Spirit of the American Doughboy" Database

 As noted above in the plaques, this is a cast bronze copy produced by sculptor Frank Colson, using molds made from the Clearwater, Florida, Doughboy (left), and dedicated November 11, 2002.

-This is not the real (sheet copper)
+This is not the real (sheet bronze)

 Viquesney Doughboy dedicated November 11, 1930 and still present in the Olympia section of Columbia.